Do you have blackheads? If so, you’re not alone. In fact, studies show that pretty much everyone has them in some form or another.

 It’s best to avoid heavy scrubs made of grainy sugar or plastic beads.

 There are plenty of gentle chemical or mechanical exfoliants that can apply less pressure without causing irritation.

 Take care when applying these products because it will be necessary to go over the same area many times in order to unclog pores.

 “Yes, this can be an effective way to remove blackheads.
 Simply cut pieces of medical tape and place them over the blackheads.”

 Will I have blackheads forever?

 No. Some people will claim blackheads are forever, but this isn’t true.
-If you take care of your skin and keep them under control, they should eventually go away on their own.”
+If you take care of your skin and keep them under control, it should eventually go away on its own.”